-Today’s extreme weather events, melting glaciers, fragmenting permafrost and sea-level rise are all attributed to one culprit: climate change.
-The Intergovernmental Panel on Climate Change (IPCC), the international body that works on climate change science, declares that there is now indisputable scientific evidence that the climate system is warming up.
+Climate change is today’s number one culprit for extreme weather events, melting glaciers, fragmenting permafrost and sea-level rise.
+The IPCC declares that there is now indisputable scientific evidence that the climate system is warming up.
 As this continues in the coming decades, millions of lives are at risk as well as the world’s financial system.

 Though people use the terms climate change and global warming interchangeably, they are not the same.
 On the one hand, global warming is the long term heating of the Earth’s climate system.
 On the other hand, climate change is the long term change in the Earth’s weather patterns.

-Throughout the history of the Earth, we can clearly see that there have been many episodes of changing climates on the planet.
+Throughout the history of the Earth, there have been many episodes of changing climates.
 Ice ages and warm periods have occurred in the past as a result of natural phenomena.
-Basically, the natural causes of climate change arise due to changes in the Earth’s orbit, solar variations, volcanic eruptions, ocean currents and internal climate variability.
+Basically, the natural causes of climate change are changes in the Earth’s orbit, solar variations, volcanic eruptions, ocean currents and internal climate variability.

-Subsequently, the interaction of these different cycles affects the amount of sunlight that reaches the Earth and control glacial and interglacial periods.
+Subsequently, the interaction of these different cycles affects the amount of sunlight that reaches the Earth thus controlling glacial and interglacial periods.
 As it is, the last ice age on Earth ended some 12,000 years ago.
-Currently, we are in an interglacial period called the Holocene, and the next cooling period may start in some 30,000 years.
+Right now, we are in an interglacial period called the Holocene.
+The next cooling period may start in some 30,000 years.

 Our main source of energy on Earth comes from the Sun.
-Actually, the amount of heat energy radiating from the Sun also varies from time to time thus leading to climate changes on the Earth.
+As it is, the amount of heat energy radiating from the Sun also varies from time to time thus affecting the climate system of Earth.
 Every 11 years, the solar cycle changes due to sunspots.
 Sunspots develop as a result of the weakening of the magnetic field that transports heat from the inside of the Sun.
-Though the energy emitted by the Sun varies only by 1.3 W/m2, more sunspots lead to warmer global climate and fewer sunspots to a cooler climate.
+Though the energy emitted by the Sun varies only by 1.3 W/m2, more sunspots lead to a warmer global climate and fewer sunspots to a cooler climate.

 The global conveyor belt is an ocean current system that transports water around the world.
 It includes both surface and deep water currents that circulate across the world’s oceans in a 1,000-year cycle.
 The global conveyor belt is driven by water density differences, winds, solar energy, tides, topography of ocean basins and shape, nearby landmasses and the Earth’s rotation.

-In general, it is estimated that the global temperature has risen by 1°C since the pre-industrial period (1850-1900).
+In general, we estimate that the global temperature has risen by 1°C since the pre-industrial period (1850-1900).
 This increase in temperature is believed to be linked to massive human activities that started since the industrial revolution in the 1950s.
 The level of carbon dioxide in the Earth’s atmosphere today by far exceeds past levels.
 Thus, as global temperature increases, it also causes a shift in the climate system.

 In this respect, human induced causes of climate change include the burning of fossil fuels, agriculture and land use changes.

-Besides methane, nitrous oxide is another potent greenhouse gas that emanates from the agricultural sector.
+Also, besides methane, nitrous oxide is another potent greenhouse gas that emanates from agricultural activities.
 It comes from the breakdown of fertilizer products, soil management, tillage and irrigation methods.
-Since the Green Revolution of the 1960s, fertilizer use rose significantly.
+Since the Green Revolution of the 1960s, the use of fertilizer rose sharply.
 Both the amount of manure produced by animals and applied to fields, sometimes excessively, shot up.